 (g) Pressure is often low at the Equator … the sun is hottest there.

 (h) The defendant used violence … he was provoked.

 My subjective feeling is that (g) is more likely to have since than (h).
 I would suggest that this is because the outcome (low pressure) is a logical and practically inevitable consequence of the cause.
 The outcome in (h) is not inevitable at all, but is more specific to the person in question.
 This variability of outcome types is proposed in two of my other posts.
 It is suggested to explain the difference between the connectors as a result and therefore in the post 20.
 Problem Connectors, and between the conjunctions so and so that in 32.
 Expressing Consequences.

 If this hypothesis is correct, one would expect since to be more frequent in academic and professional writing than elsewhere, since logical reasoning is so necessary and commonplace there (see 167.
 Ways of Arguing 1).
 I cannot say for sure that academic and professional writing uses since more often than other kinds do, but my extensive exposure to it gives me the strong intuition that it does.

 The use of since with a logical cause in formal writing is worth comparing to the use of if with a hypothetical cause in sentences like the following:

 (i) The patient is cured since the test is negative.

 (j) The patient is cured if the test is negative.

 Both sentences have the same evidence-like reason.
-However, the first states it as actually existing, while the second says only that it is a possibility (see 118.
-Problems with Conditional “if”).
+However, the first states it as actually existing, while the second says only that it is a possibility (see 179.
+Deeper Meanings of “if”).